 A multi- story building typically has more square footage, but a building does not necessarily have to be multi-floored to have a large area.
 Examples include warehouses, malls, and large 'box' stores.
-A larger square footage building also requires an aerial truck to deliver water across a larger surface area in order to suppress a fire.
-Evesham Township has a number of large square footage commercial occupancies.
+A larger square footage building also requires an aerial truck to deliver water across a larger surface area to suppress a fire.
+Evesham Township has several large square footage commercial occupancies, primarily retail in nature, each housing a variety of combustible materials.